prebid/prebid.github.io/features/InterstitialAds.md

 This document covers how to setup interstitial ad units.

 {: .alert.alert-warning :}
-Please check with each of your bidders to ensure they're the interstitial flag from the standard Prebid location.
-Prebid web interstitials are available as of Prebid.js version x.xx.
+Please check with each of your bidders to ensure they're reading the interstitial flag from the standard Prebid location.

 ## How It Works